 Oral habits such as smoking (tobacco and cannabis) and bad breath

 Smoking causes bad breath as the substance you are smoking has a smell to it but also because it dries out the mouth.
-A dry mouth can lead to bad breath, as previously noted in this post. 🙂 Also, smoking can increase gum disease, which causes bad breath.
+As previously noted in this post, a dry mouth can lead to bad breath.
+Also, smoking can increase gum disease, which causes bad breath.

-Food, drink and specific diet plans that can cause bad breath
+Food, drink and specific diet plans can cause bad breath

 It’s pretty common knowledge that garlic, onions and coffee cause bad breath.
-But, did you know that other foods can make your breath stink?
-Fish and dairy products can cause bad breath as the bacteria in our mouths break it down.
+But did you know that other foods can make your breath stink?
+Fish and dairy products can cause bad breath as the bacteria in our mouths break them down.

 Sticky pasty foods such as peanut butter can also contribute to bad breath.
 Peanut butter (and other nut butter) is oily and makes it hard to break down.
 Because it is hard to break down, it will last longer in the mouth.

-Diet plans and specific dietary allowances such as the keto diet, and the Atkins diet, can cause ketosis breath.
+Diet plans and specific dietary allowances, such as keto and Atkins, can cause ketosis breath.
 This occurs because these specific diets cause the body to enter into a state of ketosis.
 Some people can describe it as a metallic taste in the mouth, a fruity-smelling breath and even a smell that is similar to nail polish remover.

-Those who consume a high protein diet can also have their breath affected.
-The breakdown of protein in our bodies produces ammonia, which can come out in the mouth as a bad smell.
+Those who consume a high-protein diet can also have their breath affected.
+The breakdown of protein in our bodies produces ammonia, which can come out of the mouth as a bad smell.

-It usually goes undetected and it is a vital part of our metabolism, but when we consume more protein, it is more noticeable.
+It usually goes undetected and is a vital part of our metabolism, but it is more noticeable when we consume more protein.

 Tonsil stones causing bad breath